ID Card Printers: Then & Now

 It really does matter, especially when it comes to card printers.

 According to Soto, the latest ID card printer models are about one-quarter the size of the printers he worked with 30 years ago.
 "Customers just don’t have the space for large ID card printers of that size anymore,” Soto commented.
 "Today's card issuance programs demand a more compact and modular card printer."

-- Cards are retrieved from the same side of the printer they are loaded, such as the Datacard CD810 direct-to-card printer.
+- Cards are retrieved from the same side of the printer they are loaded, such as the Datacard Sigma printer.

 - Lamination units are placed on top of the printer like in Fargo's DTC4500e printer.

 The first ID card printers that were created didn’t produce edge-to-edge coverage, and this left all printed cards with a white border.
 "Back in the day, there was no smart technology - only magnetic stripe encoding," Soto commented.
 "Printer speed was half of what it is today."

 Soto explained that the biggest change are features from only the most expensive printers can now be found on many more standard ID card printer models.

 Inexpensive printers like the IDP SOLID-310SE can print 125 - 150 cards per hour.
 Newer models such as the Zebra ZC350 LT printer are available with metallic ribbons that can be used to print on darker ID cards and embed color-transforming graphics.
 This makes cards very difficult to duplicate or modify.